 Thanks to the determination and support our Board Members, we have developed services that support the communities where we operate and enable us to grow.

-Ann Forletta became our Chair on 1st September 2013.
+Ann Forletta was our Chair from September 2013 until December 2017.
 She has a long history of working in the NHS and its various structures, later becoming involved in primary care and the development of Clinical Commissioning Groups.
 For many years Ann worked in Children’s commissioning and has a keen interest in equalities and regeneration.

 Liz Wood currently works with communities, partnerships and corporate businesses to raise investment to support patient care and service delivery, but her previous work includes working in the Patient Advice and Liaison Service (PALS).
 As well as giving health guidance and resolutions to members of the public, families and carers, she has also worked with commissioners across the city to develop services in patient experience, children and young people, and maternity services.